There’s more to speaking like a woman than the sound of your voice.

-The words you use (and how you use them) are just as important!
+There’s more to speaking as a woman than just feminizing your voice.
+The words you use (and how you use them) are equally important!

-It doesn’t matter how good you look or how “passable” your feminine voice might be…
+It doesn’t matter how good you look or how “passable” your female voice might be… If you have masculine speaking habits, you’re going to send mixed messages to people.

-- Men tend to be more direct and task-oriented in their communication.
+- Men tend to be more direct and “task-oriented” in their communication.
 They use their words for the purpose of achieving results.

 - Women tend to be more “circular” and detail-oriented in their communication.
 They use their words for the purpose of forming relationships.

-1. Feminize your vocabulary
+1. Feminize Your Vocabulary

 Men and women have very different vocabularies, so it’s critical to incorporate feminine words into your speech.
 Here are some key distinctions: